FREQUENTLY ASKED QUESTIONS

 We get this request often.
 And the good news is we are working to locate a dairy on a pasture in the region.
 This will be run as a private membership association, where you will have to own your goat to get the milk and will not be available to the public or be sold in public.

-5 trillion dollars worth of property in San Diego is at high-severity fire risk.
+5 trillion dollars worth of property in San Diego is at high-severity fire risk zones.
 Talk to your neighbors about coming together to prevent one in your backyard.
 Join us!

 @wearegoodshepherds